Community Report

 Natasha Kenny, PhD

-Senior Director, Taylor Institute for Teaching and Learning
+Acting Senior Director, Taylor Institute for Teaching and Learning (2024-25)

 Programs that have an impact

-The Taylor Institute’s impact continues to reach across internal and external communities.
-From conferences, courses, workshops and events to experiential and work-integrated learning, the influence of the Taylor Institute within UCalgary campuses and beyond has been notable throughout 2024-25.
+The Taylor Institute’s impact on strengthening teaching and learning expertise continues to reach across internal and external communities.
+From conferences, courses, workshops, events and communities of practice, the influence of the Taylor Institute within UCalgary campuses and beyond has been notable throughout 2024-25.

 Courses and workshops that adapt to trends

-90 courses and workshops were delivered to UCalgary instructors, staff, students and postdoctoral scholars through responsive programming that target need-to-know, emerging information such as GenAI, curriculum review, assessment, teaching and learning tools, digital pedagogies, to name a few.
+From June 2024 - July 2025, 90 research-informed courses and workshops were offered to UCalgary instructors, staff, undergraduate and graduate students and postdoctoral scholars through responsive programming that target scholarly approaches and emerging topics such as GenAI, curriculum review, assessment, teaching and learning tools, digital pedagogies, to name a few

 Our areas of focus